 If you like a darkly tragic, romantic melodrama - one which will make you cry buckets - no, rivers! - of tears, then Sad Love Story (2005) is your K-drama of first choice!
 Stock up on the tissues, folks.
 I've given you fair warning!

-Another powerful performance comes from actress Kyung Jin Hee as the blind girl's aunt and guardian.
-Also, special mention should go to the brilliant child actors who played Kwon Sang Woo's and Hee Sun Kim's characters as young people: one of my top favorite male actors Seung Ho Yoo, who grew up to play the male lead in Operation Proposal, and more recently the hit Remember, and So Eun Kim, who so impressively played a blind girl here at such a tender age.
+Another powerful performance comes from actress Kyung Jin Hee (I'll Go To You When The Weather Is Nice) as the blind girl's aunt and guardian.
+Also, special mention should go to the brilliant child actors who played Kwon Sang Woo's and Hee Sun Kim's characters as young people: one of my top favorite male actors Seung Ho Yoo, who grew up to play the male lead in Operation Proposal, and more recently the hit Remember, and Choi Ji Eun (film Cello), who so impressively played a blind girl here at such a tender age.
 She was angelic.
-Only four years later she had blossomed to be cast as Jan Di's best friend in Boys Over Flowers and more recently she appeared in The Liar Game.

 When the kids become teenagers the troubles in their lives intensify, though their devotion to one another only deepens.
 Audrey gambles away all her money, and Joon Young gets into a big fight with some boys who try to molest Hye In.
 He ends up in the hospital.
 That prompts Joon Young's mother to tell Audrey she must leave "America Town" and take Hye In with her, that she will never allow her son to marry a blind girl, which would drag his life down (as if it hasn't already been brought down by his own mother's activities!).